Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Magnetized BPS baryonic layers

-The first order BPS equation, which implies the second order field equations, are:
+The first order BPS equations, which imply the second order field equations, are:

 An observation here is in order.
-If we divide \eqref{Eq2} by $p$, the RHS of the equation does not depends on $p$.
-Therefore, it seems reasonable to assume that neither the solution $u(r)/p$ will depends on $p$.
+If we divide \eqref{Eq2} by $p$, the RHS of the equation does not depend on $p$.
+Therefore, it seems reasonable to assume that the solution $u(r)/p$ will not depend on $p$.
 For this reason, we are going to define the quantity

 which is $p$-independent.